 - Oops!Something went wrong.Please try again later.

-FDA approves Dupixent® (dupilumab) as first treatment for adults and children aged 12 and older with eosinophilic esophagitis
+FDA approves Dupixent® (dupilumab) as first biologic medicine for children aged 6 months to 5 years with moderate-to-severe atopic dermatitis

 George D. Yancopoulos, M.D., Ph.D.